Share This Article

 3. Miami University – Oxford, Ohio

-In the total college town of Miami Ohio, this university’s full trees and traditional style buildings make the campus easy to call a home.
+In the total college town of Miami Ohio, this university’s full trees and traditional style buildings make the campus easy to call home.
 Some of their buildings are even on the National Register of Historic Places.
 Built in 1856 in a Greek Revival style, the Langstroth cottage is one of the cutest buildings on campus.
 Miami is also home to the oldest functional dormitories in the state, Elliott Hall and Stoddard Hall.
 The beauty of this campus comes from the revival styled architecture and large green spaces that join together in the person campus town setting.

 Website: Miami University